Ok, I lied. It is more than 5.

 There are steps you MUST go through to be a good buyer and it takes a little time.
 Until you have seen not just a certain number of houses, but the RIGHT MIX of houses, you are not qualified to buy a home.
 There is a component of age, size, price, features, and geography that you must see to understand how the market is operating.
 Shortcutting the process will result in a flawed decision.

 This one is a head scratcher when I say it.

 What I am saying is this – when you look at at the deal (price, terms, concessions, timing, etc.) who stands to lose the most if the deal blows up?
 I see so many people mistake their relative positions in deals because Yahoo or CNN give some global piece of real estate news that may or may not apply to this situation (usually ‘may not,’ but I digress)

 Buyers tend to think that they overpaid and are going to try to extract every penny through inspections, etc. If you are a a buyer and you want to start at square one all over again over a $200 item, go ahead – you will kick yourself for it.
 Likewise, sellers, I have very rarely seen re-trading work out in your favor.
 Just understand that the contract price is only a beginning.

 Know where you REALLY stand and act accordingly.

 “The market makes your home go up or down in value.
 It is your job to buy one that goes up faster or down slower when the market shifts.”

-I have been saying that for years when asked, “Will this house appreciate?” (and it has been a while since I have had that question asked…btw) but I feel that this tidbit has held up quite well post 2008.
-The key to this is making the effort to understand what makes a home go up or down in value faster or slower than the others….and that can differ dramatically based on where you are looking.
+I have been saying that for years when asked, “Will this house appreciate?” (and it has been a while since I have had that question asked, btw) but I feel that this tidbit has held up quite well post 2008.
+The key to this is making the effort to understand what makes a home go up or down in value faster or slower than the other when the market shifts.